SUPERMAN & the Secret History of KEVIN FEIGE & GEOFF JOHNS

 According to Johns, much of the credit for how things turned out goes to Lauren and Dick Donner.
 Despite the fact that he and Feige were only "assistants," they were given opportunities to participate that gave them invaluable experience.

-"Dick and Lauren not only have unbelievable talent when it comes to creating and producing films like and – movies with action, fantasy and heart – they are also two of the most generous and inclusive people in the business," Johns said.
+"Dick and Lauren not only have unbelievable talent when it comes to creating and producing films like X-Men and Superman – movies with action, fantasy and heart – they are also two of the most generous and inclusive people in the business," Johns said.
 "Both of them not only welcomed you, as an assistant, into the pre-production, production and post-production process, but urged you to get involved.
 Dick and Lauren invited me to story meetings, I worked on the sets for entire shoots, I sat in mixes and editing sessions – all because they had an open door policy.
 They not only become my mentors, they also became my surrogate parents in Los Angeles.
-I just had dinner with Dick last week and it's incredibly gratifying to be where I am and be able to buy dinner."
+I just had dinner with Dick last week and it's incredibly gratifying to be where I am and be able to buy him dinner."

 "Both Dick and Lauren provided an incredible work environment which encouraged creativity and taking things as far as they could go," Feige said.
 "They readily supported the idea of assistants rising through the ranks and they were always quick to recognize talent in young folks – harness this talent and offer a platform in which up and coming producers and executives could grow."